mossclaw/Moss_Mod/mods/HOWTO.md

 ### Load order
 If several mod-mods replace the same thing, then the one loaded last gets the final say.
 To determine the order, there is a file `load_order.json` in the mods folder.
-It should contain a Json list, with the mods you want to control the order of.
+It should contain a Json list, with the names of the mod-mods you want to control the order of.
 Any mod-mods listed there will be loaded _last_, in the order mentioned.
 In the example above, the name in the entry would be `"deathray"`, no matter if it is the zip or directory version.